griffithlab/rnabio.org/_posts/0008-06-01-Team_Assignment_Alignment.md

 - Familiarize yourself with the options for Fastqc to be able to redirect your output
 - Familiarize yourself with the output metrics from adapter trimming

-Prior to aligning RNA-seq data, teams should perform adapter trimming using `Flexbar`.
-Once the team has both the pre-trim and post-trim data, QC metrics should be evaluated using `fastqc` and a general report can be generated using `multi-qc`.
+Prior to aligning RNA-seq data, teams should perform adapter trimming using `flexbar`.
+Once the team has both the pre-trim and post-trim data, QC metrics should be evaluated using `fastqc` and a general report can be generated using `multiqc`.

 3. What is the average percentage of reads that are trimmed?